CONVERSATIONS IN MAINE

 marrcreative.com

-• Chef Josh Berry holds a lifelong connection to local food, seasonality, farmers, and fishermen that leads him to create a unique food style as an authentic ode to his native Maine.
+Chef Josh Berry holds a lifelong connection to local food, seasonality, farmers, and fishermen that leads him to create a unique food style as an authentic ode to his native Maine.
 With 30 years of experience, he worked in Europe, throughout the United States and finally returned to Maine, where he was awarded Maine's Chef of the Year and was invited to cook at the prestigious James Beard House in NYC.
 His passion for food photography serves as a conduit for the expression of his dedication and belief in the collective impact of sustainable food creation and daily celebration.

 IG: @chefjoshbmaine

-Maggie Knowles was the editor-in-chief of edible MAINE magazine and the producer and host of Maine's first full-length cooking show, Plate the State.
-The couple is grateful to create intimate and lovely dining experiences with local favorites for those calling Maine their home for a night or forever.
+Maggie Knowles is the Editorial Director of MyMaine a media company celebrating the Maine lifestyle through a seasonal print magazine, digital content and events.
+She was formerly the editor-in-chief of edible MAINE magazine and the producer and host of Maine's first full-length cooking show, Plate the State with her husband Chef Josh Berry.
+She is also an award-winning writer and editor.
+She and her husband Chef Josh Berry create intimate and lovely dining experiences with local favorites custom tailored to your evening or event.

-IG: @ediblemaine
+IG: @themangoprincess